-In the 1940’s Bristol’s own Roman villa was re-discovered when a new housing development was inadvertently built through it.
-Explore Kings Weston Roman Villa to investigate archaeological evidence of how Romano-British people lived a Roman life in the Bristol area during the Roman occupation of Britain.
+In the 1940’s this Roman villa was re-discovered when a new housing development was inadvertently built through it.
+Discover what Roman life was like by exploring Kings Weston Roman Villa and investigating archaeological evidence of the Romano-British people living in this area during the Roman occupation of Britain.

 - Examine evidence for the Romanisation of Britain